Superficial

 How long does a chemical peel take?

-The duration of a chemical peel depends on the type of peel and the desired results.
-Superficial peels can take as little as 15 minutes, while deeper peels can take up to an hour or more.
+The length of a chemical peel varies depending on the type of peel performed.
+A superficial peel may take about 15–30 minutes, while deeper or more intensive treatments can take longer, sometimes up to an hour or more.
+Your provider will let you know what to expect based on your treatment plan.